 Designers try to bring as much offline experience into online world whenever possible to ensure the ease of use.
 However, when speaking of navigation, the experience in brick-and-mortar store and online store are quite different.
 Have you ever noticed how they place the bread section you aim for somewhere at the end of the shop to make you spend more time and buy some other (not necessarily required stuff) on the way?
 It’s not the case with online stores: once a customer feels disoriented — they close the site and go elsewhere.

 Standard Magento navigation is pretty well designed.
 It is easy to use, predictable and consistent.
-Built-in navigation includes the logo linked to the homepage, clickable user account and cart elements, top navigation bar with categories, breadcrumbs, layered navigation, footer navigation and sitemap.We have already posted articles about navigation issues and usability tips for navigation in online stores.
+Built-in navigation includes the logo linked to the homepage, clickable user account and cart elements, top navigation bar with categories, breadcrumbs, layered navigation, footer navigation and sitemap.We have already posted an article about navigation issues in online stores.
 This time we will cover the navigation on Magento websites: what’s in the box and how standard Magento functionality may be improved — everything generously spiced with examples from successful online stores.

 Navigation on the category page

 With the LOGO, everything is pretty clear.
 It’s the north star of any Magento website, the most prominent element that leads you to the home page no matter how deep into a website you’ve gone.